 Partially fill a strong zip-type sandwich bag with Dawn dish soap, close and freeze.
 The liquid soap stays cold much longer and it can be re-frozen many times.
 It will conform to the place you need an ice pack.

-Dawn soap combined with corn oil makes for the perfect paint or grease remover.
+Dawn soap combined with corn oil makes for the perfect grease or paint remover.
 Simply combine a little bit of both in your hands then rub it over affected areas.
 The corn oil and the dishwashing liquid both help to dissolve the grease and paint – yet leave skin soft, unlike harsher paint removers.

 Take a spray bottle and fill it halfway with white vinegar.
 Heat in the microwave.
 Fill the rest of the way with Dawn dish soap.
 Put lid on and shake to mix well.
-Spray on your tub and shower walls.
-Allow to sit for a few minutes and rinse away.
+Spray on your tub and shower walls, then allow it to sit for a while before rinsing it off.
 It will totally melt all the gunk, slime, sludge and other stuff that builds up including a bathtub ring.

-Spray counter-tops, cupboards and any other area where you see ants with a solution of Dawn soap and water.
+Spray countertops, cupboards, and any other areas where you’ve seen ants with a solution of Dawn soap and water.
 Wipe dry.
 The slight soapy residue that remains will not be a problem at all for kids or pets, but ants hate it.
 Should you see a trail of ants, go ahead and hit them with the Dawn soap spray.
+And if that doesn’t work here are some more ways to get rid of ants.

 24. Stripping Cloth Diapers